-Posted on November 1, 2018 By Nikki Zelinger
+Posted on November 1, 2018 by Nikki Zelinger

 BenQ LU950 Installation Laser Projector Review – Summary: Summary, The Competition, Pros, Cons

-The BenQ LU950 is a WUXGA (1920×1200) laser projector boasting 5,000 lumens.
+The BenQ LU950 is a WUXGA (1920x1200) laser projector boasting 5,000 lumens.
 It didn’t quite hit its claim, but came in at a respectable 4,160 lumens in its brightest mode, Bright.
 That’s plenty bright enough to combat ambient light found in classrooms, conference and boardrooms, museums, houses of worship, retail spaces, and even smaller entertainment or conference venues.
 This is a DLP projector with dual RGBY color wheels.
 This $2,799 installation projector has a beautiful, vibrant image with excellent color, is nicely bright, and has some desirable features for a business projector.

 The LU950 has excellent placement flexibility, thanks to its 1.60:1 manual zoom lens and a healthy amount of vertical lens shift – that’s +60%, and +23% horizontal lens shift – as well as HDBaseT for running AV signals over several hundred meters.
 It offers plenty of other advanced networking features in addition to HDBaseT, such as compatibility with control software such as Crestron RoomView, Extron XTP, AMX, PJ Link, and BenQ’s proprietary Multiple Display Administrator (MDA) software.
 The projector has wireless capabilities via an optional plug-and-play device.
 This BenQ can also hook up to multiple LU950 projectors for large meetings, thanks to the HDMI In and HDMI Out input pair located on the back of the projector.